min2ha/ukwa-site/content/target/81455/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: What’s the point of Brexit if we’re shacked to a customs union?

 Informed reporting from Brussels suggests the Chequers proposals are heading towards delivering a rebranded Customs Union.
 This will be couched in terms of a temporary and transitional nature, but with little to actually vouchsafe that future promised motion, and structurally everything to hinder it.